skeweddata/skeweddata.github.io/_pages/about.md

 distributed computing to get myself thoroughly into trouble.

 # `whatisthis`

-Sometimes, when the mood strikes me, I do side-projects.
-I find them useful both to learn new tools and also to keep my skills sharp, but really I do them because I get curious (or angry) about something and I can't really help myself from digging in.

-Usually these projects peter out fairly quickly without any concrete
-results: I realize they're much more complicated than I initially thought, I get distracted by some other shiny thing, or real life intervenes for long enough that when I have free time again I've lost interest.
-But sometimes I'm able to carry them forward for long enough to find out something that I think is neat, and it seemed sad not to be able to tell people about it[^football].

-So I slapped together this
-site to serve as a central clearinghouse for whatever I wanted to write about.
+Part location to share interesting analysis from side-projects, part hub for any opinions I wish to share about the world, and part clearinghouse for rants on things that annoy me, this blog is a centralized place for me to put my writing[^football].
+Generally I'm interested in using data to learn new things, trying out new tools and techniques for analysis, and looking skeptically at commonly accepted (or at least unquestioned) wisdom.
 I make no promises on when (or if) I'll post anything, but when I get the urge to share here's where it'll go.
 Enjoy!